-Works for University of Florida can be found here Works for UF
+Works for the University of Florida can be found here.
+Works for UF.

 Teaching Philosophy and Artist’s Statement

 Art is a key to open the hidden doors inside of us.
-Grow with art, it is a lifelong learning.
+Grow with art; it is lifelong learning.

 I’m from Okinawa(former Ryukyu-Kingdom), Japan.

-I worked as an education technician at Children, Youth and Teen program on Marine Corps base located in Okinawa Japan for total of 8 years.
-My job was to make safe and fun educational environment for children, including making lesson plans, field trip plans, and training new teachers.
+I worked as an education technician at the Children, Youth, and Teen program on a Marine Corps base located in Okinawa, Japan, for a total of 8 years.
+My job was to make a safe and fun educational environment for children, including making lesson plans, field trip plans, and training new teachers.

-While my job was to contribute to whole child education, I specifically focused on art projects, including exchange with local schools.
+While my job was to contribute to whole-child education, I specifically focused on art projects, including an exchange with local schools.

-I had students from variety of countries and backgrounds with various family structures.
-Japan was a foreign country to most of the American military families, and it was challenging for many of children to adjust to the new environment.
-Learning about diversity and accepting difference was a necessity for our program.
-Integrating art in culture leaning allowed us to learn various cultures naturally with fun.
-Having exchange events allowed us to feel the local culture and gave children opportunity to make local friends.
-I believed that it was important for children to learn about culture they live in to help adjust to the new environment.
+I had students from a variety of countries and backgrounds with various family structures.
+Japan was a foreign country to most American military families, and it was challenging for many children to adjust to the new environment.
+Learning about diversity and accepting differences was a necessity for our program.
+Integrating art in culture learning allowed us to learn about various cultures naturally with fun.
+Having exchange events allowed us to feel the local culture and gave children the opportunity to make local friends.
+I believed that it was important for children to learn about the culture they live in to help adjust to the new environment.

-Often, military parent had to deploy from the stationed country, and children had to say good-bye to family member (for deployment) or friends who is leaving the base.
-I wanted to create safe space for children to freely express themselves and their emotions without any judgement.
-I believe art allows us to express feelings that is hard to explain in words.
-We created arts to send them to deployed parents and children created art to express their feelings.
-Art is a lifelong learning and can be cherished in many ways such as personal enrichment, healing element, self-acceptance and self-expression, connection, flourishing your life and more.
+Often, the military parents had to deploy from the stationed country, and children had to say goodbye to family members (for deployment) or friends who are leaving the base.
+I wanted to create a safe space for children to freely express themselves and their emotions without any judgment.
+I believe art allows us to express feelings that are hard to explain in words.
+We created art to send them to deployed parents, and children created art to express their feelings.
+Art is lifelong learning and can be cherished in many ways, such as personal enrichment, healing element, self-acceptance and self-expression, connection, flourishing your life, and more.

 My meaning of teaching art is not all about teaching technical art skills.
-Instead of teaching student step-by-step how to create certain object, I rather to emphasize on thinking together with children the ways to utilize art in meaningful way weather it is for their own fulfillment or impacting others.
-I believe that it is important for students themselves to find their own meaning, reasonings and purpose.
+Instead of teaching students step-by-step how to create a certain object, I rather emphasize thinking together with children the ways to utilize art in a meaningful way, whether it is for their own fulfillment or impacting others.
+I believe that it is important for students themselves to find their own meaning, reasonings, and purpose.
 Technical skills children need for their own expression may vary, and I would do my best to be resourceful to accommodate each child’s needs.
-I would love to learn with children, assist them to find their answers and be there for them.
+I would love to learn with children, assist them in finding their answers, and be there for them.

-My personal, current passion for art is to express about ocean pollution and eco system through art.
-I am from small island and grew up surrounded by water, and ocean pollution was obvious, and was in front of me.
-I may be one small person, but it means a lot to me even if any, one person in this world receives the message and consider about our ocean and precious life of all living organisms.
+My personal, current passion for art is to express ocean pollution and ecosystem through art.
+I am from a small island and grew up surrounded by water, and ocean pollution was obvious and was in front of me.
+I may be one small person, but it means a lot to me, even if any, one person in this world receives the message and consider the ocean pollution and precious life of all living organisms.